-A grade of "S" (Satisfactory) shall be assigned for satisfactory completion of each course in developmental studies or English as a Second Language (ESL) courses numbered 1 - 9.
-ESL courses may also be numbered 10-99.
+A grade of "S" (Satisfactory) shall be assigned for satisfactory completion of each course in developmental studies or English as a Second Language (ESL) courses numbered 1 - 99.
 "S" grades are not included in grade point average calculations.

 Students making satisfactory progress but not completing all of the instructional objectives for courses in developmental studies or ESL courses shall be graded with an "R" (Reenroll).
 A student who has earned an "R" must enroll again and successfully complete the course.